-The remaining five network ports are part of the internal network, on which the Web and mail server traffic travels.
+The remaining three network ports are part of the internal network, on which the Web and mail server traffic travels.
 We configured one network port to handle traffic from the Web and mail VMs for only one CSU.
 Therefore, each CSU had its own network port for network traffic.

-We performed the following steps to configure the VMware ESX Server for the network adapters:
+We did the following to configure the VMware ESX Server for the network adapters:

 - 1. Within the Virtual Infrastructure Client window, select the configuration tab for the VMware ESX Server. - 2.
 In the hardware section, select networking to view the network setup. - 3.
 Click Properties for Virtual Switch vSwitch0. - 4.
 In the vSwitch0 Properties window, highlight the Virtual Machine Network, and click Edit. - 5.
 Rename the Network Label to External Network. - 6.
 Click OK to close the window. - 7.
 Click Close to close the Properties window. - 8.
 On the Networking configuration tab, click Add Networking. - 9.
 Select Virtual Machine for the connection type, and click Next. - 10.
 Under Create a virtual switch, select vmnic1, and click Next. - 11.
 Change the Network Label to Internal Network 1, and click Next. - 12.
 At the summary page, click Finish. - 13.
 At the Networking configuration tab, click Add Networking. - 14.
 Select Virtual Machine for the connection type, and click Next. - 15.
 Under Create a virtual switch, select vmnic2, and click Next. - 16.
 Change the Network Label to Internal Network 2, and click Next. - 17.
 At the summary page, click Finish. - 18.
 At the Networking configuration tab, click Add Networking. - 19.
 Select Virtual Machine for the connection type, and click Next. - 20.
 Under Create a virtual switch, select vmnic3, and click Next. - 21.
 Change the Network Label to Internal Network 3, and click Next. - 22.
-At the summary page, click Finish. - 23.
-At the Networking configuration tab, click Add Networking. - 24.
-Select Virtual Machine for the connection type, and click Next. - 25.
-Under Create a virtual switch, select vmnic4, and click Next. - 26.
-Change the Network Label to Internal Network 4, and click Next. - 27.
-At the summary page, click Finish. - 28.
-At the Networking configuration tab, click Add Networking. - 29.
-Select Virtual Machine for the connection type, and click Next. - 30.
-Under Create a virtual switch, select vmnic5, and click Next. - 31.
-Change the Network Label to Internal Network 5, and click Next. - 32.
 At the summary page, click Finish.